binxio/simple-egress-proxy/README.md

 simple egress proxy
 ==================
 In projects protected by a VPC service control perimeter, new push subscriptions cannot be created unless the push endpoints are set to Cloud Run services with default run.app URLs (custom domains won't work).
+If you try to create a push subscription, the client get the error: `Request is prohibited by organization's policy.`

 This simple proxy can be used to work around that problem.
 You deploy this image as Cloud Run service and subscribe the cloud run service to the topic.
-This egress will proxy to the real target.
+This egress proxy will forward the event to the real destination.

 ```hcl
 resource "google_cloud_run_service" "push_subscription_proxy" {